Measure And Optimize Largest Contentful Paint (LCP)

 PageSpeed Insightsβ

-The easiest way to measure the Largest Contentful Paint of your website is to use Google's PageSpeed Insights tool.
-It will report real user data Google has already collected and also trigger a lab-based test of your website.
+Google's PageSpeed Insights makes it easy to measure the Largest Contentful Paint on your website.
+PageSpeed Insights will report real user data that Google has already collected and also trigger an on-demand lab-based test of your website.
 These results are reported under Field Data and Lab Data, respectively.

 Google uses a fairly slow network connection in the lab test, so your metrics will usually be slower in the lab than they are for real users.
 For example, for you Youtube the field LCP is 3.1s, while the lab test returns a value of 7.8s.